meteor/tutorials/content/blaze/step08.md

 {{> DiffBox tutorialName="simple-todos" step="8.3"}}

+We'll need to import that configuration from our JavaScript entrypoint also:

+{{> DiffBox tutorialName="simple-todos" step="8.4"}}

 Now users can create accounts and log into your app!
 This is very nice, but logging in and out isn't very useful yet.
 Let's add two functions:

 1. Only display the new task input field to logged in users